Price Discrimination in International Airline Markets: Estimation and Identification

-Motivated by our data, we choose $T=8$ to capture temporal trends in fares and passenger's reason for travel, where each period is defined as in Table \ref{sumstatTKT}.
-There are two demand primitives, $\lambda_{t}$ and $\theta_{t}$, that vary as the flight date approaches.
-To permit flexibility in the relationship between time before departure and these parameters, we use a linear parameterization,
+Motivated by our data, we choose $T=8$ to capture temporal trends in fares and passengers' reasons for travel, where each period is defined as in Table \ref{sumstatTKT}.
+There are {three} demand primitives, $\lambda_{t}^n$ and $\theta_{t}$, and the connecting passengers, $\lambda_{t}^c$, that vary as the flight date approaches.
+To {capture} the relationship between the time before departure and these parameters, we use a linear parameterization,